17 March 2026

 The best of East Anglia in summer

 If you want Suffolk at its best, head to Southwold or Aldeburgh early and claim a stretch of shingle.
-Southwold gives you the pier, the promenade, and a proper seaside energy.
+Southwold gives you the pier, the promenade and proper seaside energy.
 Aldeburgh is slightly more refined, with good food and a quieter feel once you walk away from the main beach.
+The Aldeburgh Fish and Chip Shop is the classic lunch.

 In Norfolk, pick one of the big sandy beaches like Holkham or Brancaster if you want space.
-For something a bit calmer, Wells-next-the-Sea has the pine-lined walk to the beach and a proper town feel.
+For something calmer, Wells-next-the-Sea has the pine-lined walk to the beach and a proper town behind it.

 Towns that work in summer

 Woodbridge is a summer favourite because the river is always there and the town feels lived-in.
-You can spend the morning by the Deben, eat well, and still be on the coast by late afternoon.
+You can spend the morning by the Deben near the Tide Mill, eat well, and still be on the coast by late afternoon.
+Just outside town, Sutton Hoo adds a dose of Anglo-Saxon history with riverside grounds.

 The Broads for a different summer day

 If you have had enough of sand and wind, go to the Norfolk Broads.
 Hire a day boat, take a slow route, and stop for lunch by the water.
-The pace is different and it feels genuinely restful if you keep the plan simple.
+The pace is completely different and it feels genuinely restful if you keep the plan simple.
+With children, BeWILDerwood near Hoveton turns a Broads day into an easy family win.

 Food: keep it local and simple

-The busiest time is late morning to mid-afternoon on sunny weekends.
-If you can, travel early or go later in the day.
-Some of the best light and the best quiet happens after 5pm, especially on the coast when day-trippers leave.
+The busiest window is late morning to mid-afternoon on sunny weekends.
+Travel early or go later in the day.
+The best light and the best quiet often come after 5pm on the coast, once the day-trippers head home.

 The honest summary